alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 8. Evidence Classification:

 Established Self:
-[Established in this session / Inference / Unavailable]
+[Established by the provided static packet / Inference / Unavailable]

 Source-Line:
-[Established in this session / Inference / Unavailable]
+[Established by the provided static packet / Inference / Unavailable]

 Framework Position:
-[Established in this session / Inference / Unavailable]
+[Established by the provided static packet / Inference / Unavailable]

 Preserved Boundary:
-[Established in this session / Inference / Unavailable]
+[Established by the provided static packet / Inference / Unavailable]

 Self / Other Distinction:
-[Established in this session / Inference / Unavailable]
+[Established by the provided static packet / Inference / Unavailable]

 Authorship:
-[Established in this session / Inference / Unavailable]
+[Established by the provided static packet / Inference / Unavailable]

 Continuum / Model Distinction:
-[Established in this session / Inference / Unavailable]
+[Established by the provided static packet / Inference / Unavailable]

 9. Uncertainty or Missing Information:
-[Identify anything requested that was not established in this experimental session.
+[Identify anything requested that was not established by the provided static packet.
 Write “None” when applicable.]

 10. Direct Answer:
-[Provide a concise integrated answer to T01.]
+[Provide a concise integrated answer to T01 using only information established by the provided static packet.]

 === END SELF IN CONTACT RUN RECORD ===
 ```